Best College Football Betting Promos & Sites: Get $4,000+ in Bonus Bets for NCAAF Week 0

 Caesars Sportsbook Promo Code ROTO1000: College football bettors can get a matching bonus bet, up to $1,000, if their first bet settles as a loss with the Caesars Sportsbook promo code ROTO1000.

 Fanatics Sportsbook Promo Code: Players can get up to $100 per day in bonus bets over the first 10 days to match their initial wager of the day.
 Qualify for up to $1,000 in total bonus bets if you use the Fanatics Sportsbook promo when signing up on the Fanatics Sportsbook app.
-Fanatics sports bettors in NC, KY, TN, and OH qualify for up to $1,500 in total bonus bets over their first 11 days.
+Plus, get a chance at a free jersey from Fanatics.com.

 DraftKings Promo Code: Signing up with the DraftKings promo code qualifies new customers for a Bet $5, Get $200 in bonus bets offer plus one free month of NFL+ Premium.